Photography for Your Business

 Next, if someone advises you to find another way to make a post so as not to rely on a Fair Use determination or infringe on another's copyrights, they may be suggesting you put in a little extra effort but they will be helping you stay out of legal trouble and be more aware of the issues artists face in protecting their copyrights.
 So even if you feel your post of unlicensed work meets the majority of the four factors framework, you still could be sued by the copyright holder and be forced to prove that you have met the Fair Use criteria.
 If you win, you get to keep the post (though still have to pay for your legal costs).
 If you loose, you may be found to have infringed the copyrights and be subject to financial and even criminal penalties.
 The copyright holder regardless of outcome will retain their copyrights and will have no financial liabilities to you even if you win your case.
 Status Quo is the best possible outcome you can hope for in a Fair Use claim and it does not guarantee future determination in a similar situation as all cases are considered independently according to Federal Copyright Law.

-There is an easier way!
+If all of this makes your head spin, fear not, there is an easier way!
 Why not just get permission or create your own reference image for your own projects?
-That way you never have legal liability, as all of the work you are posting is your own copyright (if your own)?
+That way you don't have to worry about legal liability, as all of the work you are posting is your own copyright.
 Plus you’ll probably learn a heck of a lot more.
 You'll be giving something new to the world as well.
-Seems so easy just to do the right and respectful thing, right?
+Seems so easy just to do the right and respectful thing, is this crazy talk?

 If you run across any case law pertaining to photographers using other's work for their inspiration, please let me know one way or another?
 I'm always willing to update my opinions when new information surfaces.
 As I have done considerable research, there may be a lot more that I just haven't seen.
 Thanks!!!